Hold Anything: Plot

-The film features Bosko working on a construction site with a goat and several small mice (all of which bear a strong resemblance to Mickey Mouse; Harman and Ising had worked with Walt Disney for several years before joining Warner Bros.).
-After several minutes of relatively uneventful working (marked mainly by a song and dance sequence in which one of the mice is temporarily decapitated), Bosko spots his girlfriend, Honey, working in a nearby office building.
-After some brief flirtation, Bosko jumps down into Honey's office, pulls out a piece of sheet music, places it in Honey's typewriter, and begins playing the typewriter like a piano (Bosko types the words "Don't Hold Everything" before launching into the song).
-Meanwhile, back at the construction site, the goat eats a piece of a steam-powered machine and begins to float upward.
+Bosko works on a construction site with several mice resembling Mickey Mouse, playing music while drilling screws.
+As the mice march to the beat of the music, a mouse zones off and is left behind, only to fall onto a saw.
+Bosko toys with the mouse on the saw and temporarily decapitates it, much to its chagrin.
+The mouse is unintentionally eaten by a nearby goat, both of which unwillingly lift Bosko up a metal beam.
+Bosko spots his girlfriend, Honey, working in a nearby office building.
+After some brief flirtation, Bosko jumps down into Honey's office, pulls out a piece of sheet music, places it in Honey's typewriter, and begins playing "Don't Hold Everything" on the typewriter like a piano.
+The goat, tired of Bosko's antics, leaves his post and attempts to eat a steam engine, inflating and beginning to float upward.
 Bosko reaches out the window and begins playing the goat like a calliope.
 The goat begins to float away, and as Bosko hangs on for his life, he accidentally grabs onto a set of udders and gets sprayed with milk, distracting him enough to lose his grip and fall onto a set of bricks.
 Bosko inexplicably divides into six miniature Boskos and begins playing the bricks as a xylophone before he reforms to his usual self and the cartoon irises out.

-Later releases

-The scene with the marching mice was later re-used in the Merrie Melodies cartoon It's Got Me Again!, albeit with minor changes to the animation.
-Many decades later, a clip of Hold Anything was shown in the 2003 TV documentary Animated Century, which showcased over 100 animated films from 26 countries.